by Larri Jo StarkeyThe American Quarter Horse Journal

 Jordan Larson of Whitesboro, Texas, collected his second trophy of the night November 16 when he won senior reining at the 2013 AQHA World Championship Show.

-After winning the world championship in junior reining with High Roller Whiz and the reserve world champion with Legacy In Lights, Jordan had only the length of time it took for a drag to get his senior horse, Custom Cash Advance, ready to work fifth in the draw at the Jim Norick Coliseum at Oklahoma State Fair Park.
+After winning the world championship in junior reining with High Roller Whiz and the reserve world championship with Legacy In Lights, Jordan had only the length of time it took for a drag to get his senior horse, Custom Cash Advance, ready to work fifth in the draw at State Fair Park in Oklahoma City.

 Fortunately, it wasn't the horse's first reining.
 Custom Cash Advance has $180,749.53 in National Reining Horse Association earnings, plus $3,916 in earnings from the 2010 World Show when he was fourth in junior reining.